drone/docs/content/usage/notify.md

       branch: master
 ```

-Execute a notification step only the branch is `master` or `develop`:
+Execute a notification step if the branch is `master` or `develop`:

 ```
 notify: